Cho Sik: Characteristics of thought

 In his youth, Cho Sik focused on preparing for the civil service examinations, but he gradually turned to Neo-Confucianism.
-He immersed himself in the Four Books and Five Classics (四書五經) and the writings of Song dynasty Neo-Confucian scholars.
+He immersed himself in the Four Books and Five Classics and the writings of Song dynasty Neo-Confucian scholars.

 He regarded a bright mind as 'reverence' (敬) and decisive action as 'righteousness' (義), establishing these as the foundation of his learning.

 Cho Sik's assertion embodied his philosophy: cultivate the mind through 'reverence' and conduct daily life with 'righteousness'.

 This differed from the approach of Toegye Yi Hwang, who focused on 'pursuing principles through reverence' (居敬窮理) to find the origin of 'reverence', and who delighted in discussing the theory of the Four Ends and Seven Emotions (四端七情) and the self-serving nature of the human heart and mind.
 He also left behind writings on these topics.

-In contrast, Cho Sik believed that, once the principles had been elucidated by Cheng and Zhu (程頤 朱熹), there was no need for further discussion; a scholar's true duty lay in practicing righteousness in daily life.
+In contrast, Cho Sik believed that, once the principles had been elucidated by Cheng Yi and Zhu Xi, there was no need for further discussion; a scholar's true duty lay in practicing righteousness in daily life.

 Consequently, when Yi Hwang debated with Gi Daeseung over the theory of Li-Qi Human Nature (이기심성설; 理氣心性說), Cho Sik even wrote a letter criticizing Yi Hwang, stating that someone who does not know how to water plants or sweep the yard properly should stop deceiving the world and stealing fame by merely discussing the principles of heaven.
 While Yi Hwang focused consistently on moral content in his Seonghaksipdo (성학십도; 聖學十圖 meaning 'Ten Diagrams of Saga Learning'), Cho Sik pointed out errors in reality and emphasized correct practice.

 Thus, although he valued Neo-Confucianism, Cho Sik was also proficient in various studies closely tied to daily life, such as astronomy, geography, medicine, divination and military science.
 When teaching his disciples, he guided them towards self-realization by suggesting methods rather than lecturing.
-Drawing on the teachings of Laozi and Zhuangzi (老子 莊子) as a means of mental and physical cultivation, he adopted characteristics of Taoism, Zen Buddhism and Yangming philosophy.
+Drawing on the teachings of Laozi and Zhuangzi as a means of mental and physical cultivation, he adopted characteristics of Taoism, Zen Buddhism and Yangming philosophy.

 Regarding his character, it was noted that 'after middle age, he kept his body pure, upheld his resolve, disciplined himself with ritual propriety, and thus his conduct was outstanding'.
 His rival, Toegye, remarked that his character "stood tall and soared above the mundane world; his pure and bright nature was so lofty and distant, it seemed beyond the world".
 Although he lived his entire life as a hermit scholar and never held an official post, he did not merely immerse himself in scholarship.
 He showed a resolute spirit, boldly confronting injustice to alleviate the world's sorrows and save people's livelihoods.